ankushbanik1/StyleMind-Aura-InstantTryOn/README.md

+Got it 👍 — here’s your **README.md** reformatted without any emojis:

+---

-# 🎨✨ StyleMind – AI Virtual Try-On for E-commerce
+# StyleMind – AI Virtual Try-On for E-commerce

 Transform your online shopping experience with **StyleMind's AI-powered virtual try-on technology.**
 Upload your photo or use an AI-generated avatar to see how clothes look before making purchase decisions.

 ---

-## 🚀 Features
+## Features

-### 🔹 Advanced Virtual Try-On Pipeline
+### Advanced Virtual Try-On Pipeline

 * **Human Parsing & Pose Estimation** – Precise body segmentation and keypoint detection
 * **Garment Parsing & Classification** – Intelligent product identification and categorization